 Summer Housing Assistants

 Summer Housing Assistants are students employed by the Office of Residence Life to provide coverage and presence within the residence halls.
-These students prepared the building for your stay, run all of the check-ins and check-outs, provide desk hours, and other services.
-Summer Housing Assistants can be reached by cell phone throughout your stay.
+These students prepared the building for your stay, run all of the check-ins and check-outs, provide desk hours and respond to emergencies.
+Summer Housing Assistants can be reached 24-hours-a-day by cell phone throughout your stay.

 Housing Check-In and Check-Out

 Summer Housing Assistants are available to check-in conference attendees within a one-hour time period for camps with up to 100 campers, and a two-hour time period for camps with over 100 campers.
-If additional check-in hours are required, the conference is assessed a charge.
 Check-in time will be established by this office and the sponsoring group.
 Any group having special check-in needs may negotiate other arrangements.